bob-crutchley/cxfrs-routing/README.md

 ```bash
 osgi:install -s mvn:org.bob.cxfrs/example/0.0.1-SNAPSHOT
 ```
-JBoss Fuse will install the bundle from your local `~/.m2` repository The `-s` option will start the bundle once it is installed.
+JBoss Fuse will install the bundle from your local `~/.m2` repository.
+The `-s` option will start the bundle once it is installed.

 See [Managing OSGI Bundles](docs/managing-osgi-bundles.md)